taustation-fan/taustation-fan.github.io/syndicates.md

 | 40         | 13890       | 27240            |

 A syndicate also earns one slot for each tier-up (so every 5 levels).
 Membership capacity is limited to 40.
+When a syndicate gains a slot through advancing a tier, the bond cost for the final slots decrease (but you also get fewer, since the limit stays at 40).

 The syndicate founder can approve applicants, kick members, and even ban them from re-applying.
 They can also give other members the same